-ID Indicator Measurement Unit Baseline Value Baseline Year Target Value (2023) Source of Data Frequency of reporting 3.2.A Level of preservation of status of habitats Status of conservation (Habitats) 1.986 2014 1.999 Natura 2000 national and regional managing bodies (see Annex IX Methodological Note on Result and Output Indicators) 2018-2020-2023 3.2.B Level of preservation of status of species Status of conservation (Species) 1.851 2014 1.869 Natura 2000 national and regional managing bodies (see Annex IX Methodological Note on Result and Output Indicators) 2018-2020-2023
+Specific objective 3.2 - Enhance the integr ated manage ement of eco systems for a sus tainable development of the territory ID ID Indicator Me Measurement unit Baseline Baseline Target value Source of data Frequency of value year (2023) reporting 3.2.A Level of preservation of Status of conservation 1,977.00 2014 1,999.00 Natura 2000 national and regional managing bodies (national and 2018-2020-2023 status of habitats (Habitats) regional agencies/ministry).
+3.2.B Level of preservation of Status of conservation 1,882.00 2014 2,028.00 Natura 2000 national and regional managing bodies (national and 2018-2020-2023 status of species (Species) regional agencies/ministry).

-2.A.6.
-Actions to be supported under the Investment Priority (by Investment Priority)
+2.A.6 Actions to be supported under the investment priority (by investment priority)

-2.A.6.1 A description of the type and examples of actions to be supported and their expected contribution to the specific objectives, including where appropriate, identification of the main target groups, specific territories targeted and types of beneficiaries
+2.A.6.1 A description of the type and examples of actions to be supported and their expected contribution to the specific objectives, including, where appropriate, identification of the main target groups, specific territories targeted and types of beneficiaries TTT